Restore a Database Backup (SQL Server Management Studio)

 In this dialog box, you can select from a list of the tape drives that are physically connected to the computer running the instance of SQL Server.

 In the Connect to Windows Azure Storage dialog box, Select an existing SQL Credential that stores the Windows Azure storage account name and access key information, or create new SQL Credential by specifying the storage account name and storage access key information.
-For more information, see Connect to Windows Azure Storage (Restore).
+For more information, see Connect to Microsoft Azure Storage (Restore).

 In the Locate Backup File dialog box, you can select a file from the list of containers displayed on the left frame.

 If the list is full, the Add button is unavailable.